Most people think that there is only one types of surrogacy, but this is incorrect – there are several forms of surrogacy.

 With this type of surrogacy, the child will be genetically tied to both parents and not to the gestational carrier because her oocytes were not used.

 Gestational surrogacy with donated eggs:

 If there is no intended mother (i.e., gay couples) or the intended mother cannot provide her eggs, the gestational surrogate carries the embryo developed from a donated oocyte that has been fertilized with sperm from the intended father.

-With this process, the child will be genetically tied to the intended father (or, in gay couples, one of the intended fathers).
+With this process, the child will be genetically tied to Types of Surrogacy: Will the Surrogate Be Compensated?
+The intended father (or, in gay couples, one of the intended fathers).
 The gestational surrogate will not have a genetic link.